practicalli/clojure/docs/clojure-cli/repl-startup.md

 ## Hotload libraries

-[Hotload](/clojure/clojure-cli/repl-reloaded/) is a way to add libraries to a running REPL process that were not incldude as a dependency on REPL startup.
+[Hotload](/clojure/clojure-cli/repl-reloaded/) is a way to add libraries to a running REPL process that were not include as a dependency on REPL startup.

+???
+WARNING "Add-libs is an unreleased feature"
+    `add-libs` is not yet an official feature and currently available only in the [add-libs3 branch](https://github.com/clojure/tools.deps.alpha/tree/add-lib3) of the now deprecated `clojure.tools.deps.alpha` library.  add-libs should become official release in 2023, although not in within `org.clojure/tools.deps` library.

+    [clojure/tools.deps](https://github.com/clojure/tools.deps) is the official library for all released functions from the alpha library

 === "Practicalli Clojure CLI Config"
     `:lib/hotload` and `:lib/reloaded` aliases in [Practicalli Clojure CLI Config](/clojure/clojure-cli/repl-reloaded/) will add the add-libs3 branch of `tools.deps.alpha` which provides the `add-libs` function.